BarisAlbayrakIEEE/lock_free/README.md

 1. The data is stored in a byte array of size of T.
 2. The expected ticket of the slot which flexibly defines the state of the slot as **FULL** or **EMPTY**.

+The use of byte array as a storage allows multiple threads to work on the buffer concurrently.

 The threads are completely isolated by the well aligned slots (no false sharing) such that each thread works on a different slot at any time.